Welcome back, and I want to begin with a couple of statements from people about this book.

 They didn't think they were good pilots.

-And even the commanders on the ground, and Roosevelt did shortchange them.
+And even the commanders on the ground, and Roosevelt did shortchange them, short and Kimmel there at the Pacific.

 They wanted observation planes, but Roosevelt diverted all resources to the North Atlantic.

-They wanted, you know, they if they had had those observation planes, for example, it might have made all the difference.
+They wanted, you know, if they had had those observation planes, for example, it might have made all the difference.

 He shortchanged them.

-Uh but even they thought that the main danger from the Japanese was sabotage.
+But even they thought that the main danger from the Japanese was sabotage.

-It made them more vulnerable to attack, but theoretically less vulnerable to sabotage.
+It made them more vulnerable to attack, but theoretically, less vulnerable to sabotage.

 So what is Roosevelt's first reaction after the attack?

-Well, it's from a butler who saw him, and Roosevelt's response was I will go down in disgrace.
+Well, it's from a butler who saw him, and Roosevelt's response was, I will go down in disgrace.

 He thinks, my God, I didn't expect this.